felixschndr/migration-from-openhab-to-homeassistant/README.md

 ```
 This creates the password file which then can be setup in the `mosquitto.conf`.

-Afterwards all three softwares must be reconfigured:
+Afterwards, all three pieces of software must be reconfigured:
 1. Change the `mosquitto.conf` to
     ```text
     listener 1883